BrennerDesign/egofishinggear/_products/ego-fishing-tools/ultra-grip-standard.md

 ---
-name: EGO Ultra Grip—40lbs
+name: EGO Ultra Grip—Standard
-subheading: Built-in 40lbs Scale with Stainless Jaws
+subheading: No built-in scale
-order_number: 3
+order_number: 5
 display_product: true
 description: >-
-  The best Fish Gripper on the water.
-With a BUILT-IN 40lbs SCALE, the EGO Ultra Grip 40lbs model is a savvy anglers top choice.
+  The EGO Standard Ultra-Grip tool is designed to allow an angler to quickly and easily lip a fish and lift it into the boat.
 categories:
   - ego-tools
-price: '69.99'
+price: '39.99'
 price_range:
-sku: '73004'
+sku: '73015'
 show_as_crosssells: false
 tag_color:
 tag_text: